-What is Probate?
+What is probate?

 When is probate needed?

-After someone dies, with or without leaving a Will, any debts need to be paid off and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.
+After someone dies, with or without leaving a will, any debts need to be paid off and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.

-- Giving advice on how to arrange asset valuations;
+- How to arrange asset valuations

-- Advising you on how to conduct an asset search;
+- How to conduct an asset search

-- Giving advice on how to trace missing beneficiaries
+- How to trace missing beneficiaries

-How long will probate take?
+How long does the probate process take?

-It is not unusual for Probate to take up to a year, perhaps even longer if things are not straightforward.
+It is not unusual for probate to take up to a year, perhaps even longer if things are not straightforward.
 Many organisations may be involved in the process, for example, banks, building societies, insurance companies and HM Revenue & Customs.
 Additionally family discussions can delay affairs being finalised.

-How much does Probate cost?
+How much does probate cost?

 Charges can vary between solicitors and high street providers and it can depend on what is involved in administering the estate.
 Many providers fee will be a percentage of the estate.

 Dignity Legal Services provide a competitive fixed fee quote.
 So you know exactly how much you will have to pay upon completion.
-And because you will be assigned your own dedicated personal advisor you can be sure we will conduct the service more efficiently then you would find on the high street.
+And because you will be assigned your own dedicated personal advisor, you can be sure we will conduct the service more efficiently then you would find on the high street.

 You can carry out the process of probate yourself, however, the main cost will be time.
 If this is your preferred course of action we can still give you advice on how to proceed.